LyyHua/ZkpSSIDemo/ZKP-FLOW.md

 ## Step 5: Verifier Sends Challenge for Presentation

-The verifier generates a random challenge to prevent replay attacks:
+The verifier generates a unique, random challenge that the holder must incorporate into their presentation.
+This is a critical security mechanism to prevent replay attacks:

 ```typescript
 // Generate a random challenge